Welcome to Sew! Let’s Get Dressed, a weekly blog that encourages you to sew successfully.

 - It takes a lot of tugging to pull this fat needle eye and perle cotton through the 3 layers of fabric.
 Consider other options: skip the middle layer? choose fabric with a looser weave for the middle or back layer?
 Smaller needle or lighter thread?

-- Stop the quilting stitches at least ¾ of an inch from the seams that will be joined later.
+- Stop the quilting stitches at least one inch from the seams that will be joined later.
 For my vest, this applies to just the side and shoulder seams.

 The magazine version of Threads article “Boro Style” includes a list of resources for purchasing boro supplies online if you are interested in giving it a try.
 Have you already done a boro project?
 We’d love to hear about your experiences with the boro technique and see photos of your projects.